Eilis9/pands-problem-sheet/README.md

 **Program Notes:**
 - The program applies the Collatz conjecture on any positive integer [[Ref 1]](#ref4.1)
-- The program will throw an error if a float type is entered.
 - There is an infinite loop for the input which has a try statement to check if the value is an int.
 If an int is entered then there is a check for it being positive.
 The loop is only broken if the user enters a positive integer [[Ref 3]](#ref4.3)

 **References:**